The Mayan Ruins of El Naranjal-What? You have never heard of them?

 Learn where gum comes from

 Narciso, who showed us around also showed us a chicle tree.
 This is the tree where natural chewing gum comes from.
 He showed us the resin from both the tree and the fruit.
 He took some of this and swirled this in his hand.
-We could see this becoming sticky and it eventually formed a ball.
-This was just one interesting things we learned about the area.
+We could see this becoming sticky, and it eventually formed a ball.
+This was just one interesting thing we learned about the area.
 Chicle trees are found here in the Yucatan Peninsula and were a major source of chewing gum until artificial gum took over.

 El Naranjal Mayan Ruins Mexico